mathisjander/location-based-species-presence-prediction/README.md

 ## Overview

-This repository is dedicated to developing, testing, and optimizing models for species presence prediction using location-based data.
+This repository is dedicated to benchmarking models for species presence prediction using location-based data.
 The dataset used in this research is derived entirely from the GeoLifeCLEF Kaggle competition, which provides a rich collection of geographical and environmental features for use in predictive modeling.

 ## Repository Structure